mongodb/docs/mms/source/usage.rst

 Types
 ~~~~~

-There are three possible alerts:
+There are three possible alert types:

 - "**Old Host Version**" is triggered when the version of ``mongod``
   is out of date.